mpuica/mac/README.md

 # First thing!

-Before running the install_basic.sh script, you will need to manually install some items.
+Before running the `install_basic.sh` script, you will need to manually install some items.
-- Office
+- Office 365
 - Skype for Business
 - XCode

 Be aware, there are things you need to install after running the installation script too.

-## Office365 , Skype for BUsiness and XCode
+## Office365 and  Skype for Business

+Your corporate image should contain the packages for Office 365 and Skype for Business Install and test both of them.

+## XCode

 Open App Store.
 It will prompt you to login with your AppleID.
 If you use a corporate MAC don't use your personal AppleID.
 Create a new AppleID with your corporate e-mail and use that AppleID.

-Once logged-in, search for `Office 365`, `Skype for Bussiness` and `XCode`, Open and Install each of them.
+Once logged-in, search for `XCode`,
+Open and Install.
-For XCode it will take some time...
+It will take some time...

 After that, we move to Terminal.